 The curator should try to distinguish between factors that target the pathway and factors that are components of other processes that are downstream or tangential.
-For example, many receptor-mediated pathways are regulated by endocytotic processes - capture the regulatory component e.g. the ubiquitin ligase that directs the component to be endocytosed, but not the downstream endocytic machinery such as ESCRT complex members e.g. Vps28.
-Some factors, such as the co-repressor gro that act widely, are included in pathway curation as their control of or by the pathway is an essential switch in the execution of that pathway.
+For example, many receptor-mediated pathways are regulated by endocytic processes - capture the regulatory component e.g. the ubiquitin ligase that directs the component to be endocytosed, but not the downstream endocytic machinery such as ESCRT complex members e.g. Vps28.
+Some factors, such as the co-repressor <a href="ground-color: ground-color: ground-color: